 Hrólf Kraki, without a doubt, must have been a remarkable figure.
-He probably lived sometime between A.D.
-550 and A.D.
-575 and was remembered in the tradition as one of the favorites of Odin.
+He probably lived sometime between 550 and 575 A.D. and was remembered in the tradition as one of the favorites of Odin.

 Hrólf’s birth was the result of an incestuous union between his father, a Viking chief named Helgi, and Helgi’s daughter, Yrsa.

-As a result, numerous heroes and figures, many of them probably unrelated to Hrólf or his time period, are incorporated into this Danish legend and become part of Hrólf’s group of retainers.
-In the 6th and 7th centuries and in the Viking Age, these men were probably known as berserkers, although this perspective changed in the later Christian accounts of the 12th and 13th centuries.
+As a result, numerous heroes and figures, many of them probably unrelated to Hrólf or his time, are incorporated into this Danish legend and become part of Hrólf’s group of retainers.
+In the 6th and 7th centuries and the Viking Age, these men were probably known as berserkers, although this perspective changed in the later Christian accounts of the 12th and 13th centuries.

 Learn more about legendary kings and heroes